mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-to-email-marketing.md

 tags: email-marketing digital-marketing lead-generation automation

 ---
-In this “Explain like I am Five” (ELI5) Guide, I will explain everything you need to know to build the foundations of a good email marketing strategy.
+Alongside social media, website management, SEO, and paid advertising--email marketing is one of the major digital marketing tools for companies.
+However, many marketers find email marketing to be one of the more complicated marketing practices.
+Sending to several thousand recipients can feel like your finger is on the nuclear button, which is further escalated if you don't know exactly what you are doing.
+As so, in this “Explain like I am Five” (ELI5) Guide, I will explain everything you need to know to get started with building an email marketing campaign.

 ## What is Email Marketing?